selinapan/DH150/README.md

 **#7: Flexibility and efficiency of use

 > Good - functions like adding or multiplying in the app and can quickly scan code rather than type
-> Bad - these functions are not prominent and can be difficult to find.
+> Bad - these functions are not prominent and can be difficult to find. unclear that u have to click on ur name to view ur prfile

 **#8: Aesthetic and minimalist design